kavika13/seam-2.0.1.GA-demo/README.md

     -> `Download` -> `jboss-4.2.3.GA.zip`
   - Unzip to a directory.
 I'm using `C:\HappyPath\jboss-4.2.3.GA`
   - Run the `bin/run.bat` file to ensure the installation is okay.
 No exceptions = good to go
-  - If there are network bind errors, you can use `netstat -ano` to see which processes are using which ports.
+  - If there are network bind errors, you can use `netstat -ano` from the command prompt to see which processes
+    are using which ports.
 Kill those processes.
-If they are service related, you can using `services.msc` to stop them,
+If they are service related, you can use:
+    `Start` -> `Run` -> `services.msc`
-    and set their startup type to `manual` or `disabled`
+    to stop them, and set their startup type to `manual` or `disabled`
   - <kbd>CTRL + C</kbd> to kill the server when you're done.
   - When it asks, type `Y` then <kbd>enter</kbd> to terminate the batch file
 1. Install MySQL Connector 5.0.5 - ([Direct Link](http://downloads.mysql.com/archives/mysql-connector-java-5.0/mysql-connector-java-5.0.5.zip))